 Implementations MUST ensure their transfer methods exhibit the following behavior:

-transfer, transferFrom, safeTransferFrom, etc.) MUST NOT succeed in cases in which canTransfer or canTransact would return false for either one or both from and to addresses.mint functions) MUST NOT succeed for accounts where canTransact on the recipient would return false.
-In permissioned contexts (e.g., authorized minting by privileged roles), minting SHOULD respect canTransact checks on the recipient, though implementations MAY bypass these checks when necessary for operational or compliance reasons.burn functions) MUST respect canTransfer check, MUST respect the canTransact check on the token holder and MUST NOT allow burning more assets than the unfrozen amount.
-In permissioned contexts (e.g., authorized burning by privileged roles), burning MAY NOT be restricted by canTransfer or canTransact checks on the token holder and MAY burn more assets than the unfrozen amount, in which case the contract MUST update the frozen status accordingly and emit a Frozen event before the underlying base token transfer event.The ERC7943CannotTransact/ERC7943CannotTransfer errors CAN be used as a general revert mechanism whenever internal calls to canTransact/canTransfer return false.
-They MAY NOT be used or MAY be replaced by more specific errors depending on the custom checks performed inside those calls.
+transfer, transferFrom, safeTransferFrom, etc.) MUST NOT succeed in cases where canTransfer would return false, or where canSend would return false for the from address, or canReceive would return false for the to address.mint functions) MUST NOT succeed for accounts where canReceive on the recipient would return false.
+In permissioned contexts (e.g., authorized minting by privileged roles), minting SHOULD respect canReceive checks on the recipient, though implementations MAY bypass these checks when necessary for operational or compliance reasons.burn functions) MUST respect the canTransfer check, MUST respect the canSend check on the token holder, and MUST NOT allow burning more assets than the unfrozen amount.
+In permissioned contexts (e.g., authorized burning by privileged roles), burning MAY succeed for accounts where canSend on the token holder would return false, and MAY burn more assets than the unfrozen amount, in which case the contract MUST update the frozen status accordingly and emit a Frozen event before the underlying base token transfer event.The ERC7943CannotSend/ERC7943CannotReceive/ERC7943CannotTransfer errors MAY be used as a general revert mechanism whenever internal calls to canSend/canReceive/canTransfer return false.
+They MAY be replaced by more specific errors depending on the custom checks performed inside those calls, or simply not used.

 While this ERC provides the necessary primitives for regulated assets, any additional feature can be added through extensions.
-Few examples:
+A few examples:

-1) If for any administrative function like setFrozenTokens a valid legal proof must be provided and attached to the call, the contract can have a function that batches operations like:
+1) If for any administrative function like setFrozenTokens it is necessary to attach a proof to the call, the contract can have a function that batches operations like:

 contract TokenWithLegalProofs is IERC7943MultiToken {